PASS-SWIO

 Latest news

-Near Real Time Data for the Madagascar Region
+Near Real Time data

 A Data Demonstration page, set up for the C-RISe project, is available, which shows near real time satellite wind, wave and surface current data together with present model forecast conditions.